derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

   `terraform output kubeconfig | tr '\n' '\0' | xargs -0 -n1 sh -c`

-- With the proxy server running and the Load Balancers showing a running status, navigate to the **[Kubernetes dashboard](http://localhost:8001/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/)** in a new browser tab.
+- With the proxy server running and the Load Balancers showing a running status, navigate to the [Kubernetes Dashboard by Right Clicking on this link](http://localhost:8001/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/), and open in a ne browser tab.

   ![](images/200/64.png)